GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Introduction

-Our findings reveal a concerning trend: \textit{LLMs are unreliable for citation generation}, \textit{untraceable citations have already penetrated the scientific record}, and \textit{human verification mechanisms systematically fail} to catch them.
+Our findings reveal that unreliable AI tools, combined with inadequate human verification, facilitate the penetration of fabricated citations into published literature.
+Based on our empirical evidence, We discuss implications and propose interventions for researchers, venues, and tool developers, highlighting the need for coordinated efforts to address this emerging threat to academic integrity.
 Our work follows the tradition of meta-science measurement studies that expose structural problems in research practices~\cite{baker2016reproducibility,ioannidis2005most,rossow2012prudent,schloegel2025confusing}.
-Just as prior work revealed reproducibility crises and evaluation pitfalls~\cite{baker2016reproducibility,rossow2012prudent}, we identify an emerging threat to the integrity of scholarly citation, one that demands immediate attention as AI adoption accelerates.
-We strongly argue that the scientific community should treat ghost citations as a systemic threat to scholarly integrity.
-Addressing this challenge requires immediate and coordinated efforts from all stakeholders, including publishers, reviewers, and the researchers themselves.
+Just as prior work revealed reproducibility crises and evaluation pitfalls~\cite{baker2016reproducibility,rossow2012prudent}, we identify an emerging threat to the integrity of academic citation, and provide a technical framework and empirical evidence to inform the community's response to this challenge.

 \textbf{Contributions.} Our contributions are as follows: